Making data accessible

 - What data will be shared?
 Where and when will it be released?

 - Who will have access to the data?
 Under what license?

 - What data will need to be preserved?
 Where and for how long?

 - Is there any physical data that needs to be preserved?
 How will this be done?

 - Whether any equipment, staff time, or software need to be costed to help manage, share or preserve the data

-When you are ready to start writing your DMP, you can set one up using DMPOnline.
-DMPOnline is a tool with templates for all the major funders, with specific guidance based on funders’ policies.
-If your funder hasn’t provided a template, or there is no funder, just use the generic template, which also has plenty of advice.
+When you are ready to start writing your DMP, you can set one up using DMPOnline, a tool with templates for all the major funders and specific guidance based on funders’ policies.
+If your funder hasn’t provided a template, or there is no funder, use the generic template, which also has plenty of advice.